 Ibizas come with a five or six-speed manual gearbox as standard and a slick twin-clutch automatic as an option.
 This auto will set you back around £1,200 extra but it’ll make lengthy traffic jams and long journeys a little more bearable.

-You don’t have to worry about spending extra money making the Ibiza safe.
-Euro NCAP hasn’t crash-tested the new Ibiza yet but it’s expected to receive an impressive safety rating thanks to its all-new chassis design and standard automatic emergency city braking.
+You don’t have to worry about spending extra money making the SEAT Ibiza safe.
+Euro NCAP awarded the Ibiza an impressive five-star safety rating thanks to its all-new chassis design and standard automatic emergency city braking.

 It’s another feather in the SEAT Ibiza’s cap.
 It’s a smart-looking, capable small family car that’s definitely worth considering if you’re looking for something that’s both practical and a little sporty.